Lounging lizards love to bask in the sun. Lizards can thrive in suburban gardens and rural properties if they have the food and shelter they need.

-- Old building material i.e. planks of wood
+- Old building material like planks of wood

 Handy hints for making a lizard lounge

-- Lizards appreciate their privacy so choosing a spot that has thick ground cover will help them feel right at home.
+- Lizards like privacy so a spot that has thick ground cover will help them feel right at home.

-- Sweet treats such as berries and nectar are an attractive option for lizards.
-This gives them a balanced diet of fruit and insects to nibble on.
+- Sweet treats such as berries and nectar are attractive to lizards.
+This gives them a balanced diet of fruit and insects.
 Try planting low-lying shrubs that supply tasty morsels for you guests.

 - Lizards love lapping up the sun, however the chillier months are tough for cold blooded creatures.
 Without sapping sunlight lizards move slower, making them more vulnerable to prey.
-Provide plenty of safe retreats to ensure your guests stay happy over the winter.
+Provide plenty of safe retreats to keep them safe over the winter.

 - Keep your lizards hydrated by placing water bowls in their lounge.

-- Lizards are very loyal, and once they’ve found their favourite spot it’s likely they’ll be with you for many years to come!
+While it’s tempting to pat your new scaly friends it’s important to give lizards space and observe from a distance.
+Lizards are very loyal, and once they’ve found their favourite spot it’s likely they’ll be with you for many years to come.